 Step 6.
 Find inspiration

-While it’s important that your brand be unique, you can still draw inspiration from other businesses that are great on social.
+While your brand must be unique, you can still draw inspiration from other businesses that are great on social.

 Social media success stories